js430/tradingbot/README.md

 !wrecap SPY,VXX,SPX +500,+50,+1500
 #identical to !recap, just titles it for the week rather than the day

+#Subscribe
+#parameters: Type, channel, ping
+#"Subscribes" the bot to the channel and ping role to be sent during alerts
+#3 kinds of pings: R: regular with a specific ping role, E: pings the @everyone role, N: Alerts do not ping any roles
+!subscribe r #channelname @pingrole

+#Unsubscribe
+#parameters: type, channel, ping
+#Does the opposite of Subscribe
+!unsubscribe r #channelname @pingrole
 ```

 ## Contributing
 Pull requests are welcome, if you want a copy of the bot for your own use, feel free or contact me @ jeffreyshi430@gmail.com if you wish for me to make you a version with your
 specifications/capabilities.

+## Discord Server
+Click [here](https://discord.gg/BQV96nQwZw) to access the official bot server on Discord.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)